m-feliciano/javaee-framework/README.md

 ## About developing this project
 I'm not an expert in JSP, but I can say that I learned a lot from this project.

-There's a lot of room for improvement, but I'm happy with the result so far.

 Any questions, suggestions, problem deploying the application, please contact me at `marcelo@tuta.io`.

 ## Layout